icerpc/icerpc-docs/pages/getting-started/raising-the-bar/slice-better-idl.md

 allows you to define a "contract" in a programming language neutral way, and then compile this contract into your target programming language(s).
 The typical and sometimes only way to use an RPC framework is with this bundled IDL.

-For example, [gRPC][grpc]'s IDL is Protobuf and you'd be hard pressed to find examples of gRPC applications that don't use Protobuf.
+For example, [gRPC][grpc]'s IDL is [Protobuf][protobuf] and you'd be hard pressed to find examples of gRPC applications that don't use Protobuf.

 IceRPC takes a different approach by providing a very usable byte-oriented API for requests and responses.
 This allows you to use IceRPC with the IDL of your choice, or no IDL at all.
 The [GreeterProtobuf][greeter-protobuf], [GreeterJson][greeter-json] and [GreeterCore][greeter-core] examples show how to use IceRPC with resp.
 Protobuf, JSON and no IDL.

-IceRPC also provides its own IDL, [Slice][slice].
-We believe you'll want to use Slice with IceRPC because Slice is a better IDL, not because that's your only choice.
+That said, the easiest way to write applications with IceRPC is with [Slice][slice].

 ## Better IDL for RPCs

 Slice is a completely revised IDL designed for RPCs.
-And naturally, Slice is fully integrated with IceRPC.
+Slice can be used with any RPC framework, or with no RPC framework at all; in particular, Slice does not depend on IceRPC.
+Nevertheless, Slice and IceRPC play well together and are often used together.

-With IceRPC + Slice, a service implements one or more Slice interfaces, and each Slice interface holds one or more operations.
+With Slice, a service implements one or more Slice interfaces, and each Slice interface holds one or more operations.
 For example:

 ```slice
 /// Represents a simple greeter.